 [back to top]

-- The Safety, Health and Welfare at Work (Biological Agents) Regulations 1994 as amended in 1998 (S.I.
-No.146 of 1994 and S.I.
-248 of 1998) sets down the minimum requirements for the protection of workers from the health risks associated with biological agents in the workplace.
+The Safety, Health and Welfare at Work (Biological Agents) Regulations 2013 ( S.I.
+No. 572 of 2013) sets down the minimum requirements for the protection of workers from the health risks associated with biological agents in the workplace.
 The regulations must be applied to any activity where workers are actually or potentially exposed to biological agents as a result of their work.
 These regulations also apply to cell cultures and to Genetically Modified Micro-organisms (GMM's/GMO's).
 Note that GMO's are also regulated by legislation enforced by the Environmental Protection Agency

 [back to top]